 Our simple recipe for grilled buffalo wings involves marinating the chicken in buttermilk so it stays tender on the grill.
 Use your favorite brand of hot sauce and make sure to put out some extra buffalo sauce for dipping.
-Get the recipe here.
+Get our Easy Grilled Buffalo Wings recipe.

 These deep-fried chicken wings are coated in cornstarch to help form a crunchy outer shell that absorbs the buffalo sauce beautifully.
 You can make the sauce up to a week ahead or double the batch to freeze for a later date.
 Get the BA’s Best Buffalo Wings recipe.